omgupta-iitk/iitk_secy_recruitment_nlp_project/README.md

 ## My Approach

-1. Firstly , I wanted to clean the data, so to do so
+1. Firstly , I cleaned the dataset involving duplicate rows and removed the rows that contain nill values and is of no use.

+2. Then I processed the paragraphs dataset